-- 1. Name some drugs and alcohol types that you know. - 2.
+- Name some drugs and alcohol types that you know.
+What are the currentees and characteristics of accel - 2.
 What are the symptoms and characteristics of people who abuse drugs and take much alcohol?

 Read the following part of the story about how Jimmy taught Steven to become a drug abuser and alcoholic